7 nights from

 Key: B - Breakfast L - Lunch D - DinnerRead More

-On arrival, transfer to the 4-star Hampton by Hilton Hotel for an overnight stay.
-An afternoon tour includes the ensemble of buildings forming the Khast-Imam Complex, the religious heart of the city, where two 50m-high minarets flank the Hazrat Imam mosque, and the Muyi Muborak Madrasah holds the 8th-century Uthman Koran, believed to be the oldest in the world.
-Continue to the Museum of Applied Arts, with priceless exhibits of embroidery, jewellery, and carpets; and to the fountains and monuments of impressive Mustaqillik (Independence) Square, showcasing modern Uzbekistan.
+Arrive and transfer to the 4-star Hampton by Hilton Hotel or similar for early check-in and overnight.
+Afternoon city tour includes the ensemble of buildings forming the Khasti-Imam Complex, the religious heart of the city, where two 50m high minarets flank the Hazrat Imam mosque, and the Muyi Muborak Madrasah holds the 8th-century Uthman Koran, believed to be the oldest in the world.
+Continue to the Museum of Applied Arts, with priceless exhibits of embroidery, jewellery, and carpets; and to the fountains and monuments of impressive Mustaqillik (Independence) Square, showcasing modern Uzbekistan and enjoy Tashkent Underground.

-Today’s tour includes historic Poi Kalyan Square, its mosques, minarets and madrasahs built in the 12th to 16th centuries; the ornate artistry of the grand Abdulaziz Khan Madrasah, and the smaller, older, more subtly adorned Ulug Beg; and the enormous Ark Fortress, Bukhara’s Old Citadel and oldest structure, a town within the town.
+Early morning train to Bukhara (4 hrs).
+Afternoon tour of the ornate artistry of the grand Abdulaziz Khan Madrasah, and the smaller, older, more subtly adorned Ulug Beg; Poi Kalyan Square, its mosques, minarets and madrasahs built in the 12th to 16th centuries, and the enormous Ark Fortress, Bukhara’s Old Citadel and oldest structure, a town within the town.
+Spend two nights at the 3-star Devon Begi or similar.

 Transfer to the airport for your return flight, arriving later the same day.